Pancratz Mentor Program

 - Establishment and growth of a professional network

-- Opportunities to strengthen your professional communication skills
+- Opportunities to strengthen professional communication skills

 - Hands-on learning opportunities

-- Help in defining personal and professional goals, and the strategies to achieve them
+- Help in defining personal and professional goals and the strategies to achieve them

 - Unique insight into internship and full-time employment opportunities